The Index of Dirac Operators on Incomplete Edge Spaces: Equivalence of indices

 Thus it remains to prove Claim \ref{thm:normalwithinhalf}.
-By the formulas for the normal operators given in \eqref{eq:layerpotentialnormalsymbol} and \eqref{eq:APSnormalsymbol} and Plancherel, the claim will follow if we can show that for each $\mu$ with $\absv{\mu} > 1/2$, and all $\absv{\eta}$, that
+By the formulas for the normal operators given in~\eqref{eq:layerpotentialnormalsymbol} and~\eqref{eq:APSnormalsymbol} and Plancherel, the claim will follow if we can show that for each $\mu$ with $\absv{\mu} > 1/2$, and all $\absv{\eta}$, that

 for some $\delta$ independent of $\mu \ge 1/2$ and $\absv{\eta}$.
 Here the norm is as a map of $\mathbb{R}^{2}$ with the standard Euclidean norm.
-We prove the bound in \eqref{eq:matrixbound} using standard bounds on modified Bessel functions in the Appendix, \S \ref{sec:Bessel}. \end{proof}
+We prove the bound in~\eqref{eq:matrixbound} using standard bounds on modif\/ied Bessel functions in Appendix~\ref{sec:Bessel}. \end{proof}